-Dr Haiyu Li (BSc, MSc, PhD, CEng, MIET, MIEEE) is a Senior Lecturer and an expert of "Power System Automations and Communication Systems" with emphasis on the applied sciences for the development of more flexible and sustainable power systems or "Smart Grid" for the future.
+Dr Haiyu Li (BSc, MSc, PhD, CEng, MIET, MIEEE) is a Reader and an expert of "Power Systems Digitisation and Automation" with emphasis on the applied sciences for the development of more flexible and sustainable electric power systems or "Smart Grid" for the future.
 His previous industry career included 5 years (1985-1989) research and development experience in the First Research Institute of the Ministry of Information Industry in Shanghai, China, and 2 years (3/1998- 1999) R&D experience in AREVA T&D Power System Protection and Control Ltd (formerly ALSTOM), Stafford, UK.

-He has published 20 Journal papers (10 in IEEE/IET(2)) with one being awarded the IEEE PES Prize Paper 2017, 2 brochures (CIGRE(3) and CIRED(4)), 2 patents and about 100 published conference papers with a H-index of 17 (Google Scholar) and 11 (Scopus).
+He has published 20 Journal papers (10 in IEEE/IET) with one being awarded the IEEE PES Prize Paper 2017, 2 brochures (CIGRE and CIRED), 2 patents and about 100 published conference papers with a H-index of 17 (Google Scholar) and 11 (Scopus).
 He is a Member of IEEE and IET and a Chartered Engineer.